Bangkok's Premium Massage Scene: A Complete Guide

 Safety

-Stick to established, reviewed parlors.
-Ask expat forums or community groups for current recommendations.
-Avoid random street touts who approach you on Sukhumvit — they earn commissions for steering you to specific places, and those places are rarely the best option.
-If someone’s aggressively selling it on the sidewalk, that’s a red flag, not a recommendation.
+Avoid random street touts who approach you on Sukhumvit.
+They earn commissions for steering you to specific places, and those places are rarely the best option.
+If someone’s aggressively selling it on the sidewalk, that’s a red flag.

 Timing

-Late afternoon to evening is prime time — most parlors see their peak traffic between 5 PM and 11 PM.
+Late afternoon to evening is prime time.
+Most parlors see their peak traffic between 5 PM and 11 PM.
 Some open from noon.
 Weekday afternoons tend to be quieter, which means more selection and less waiting.
 Weekend evenings, especially Friday and Saturday, can get busy at popular spots.

 Privacy

 These are discreet establishments.
-No photography inside — ever.
+No photography inside, ever.
 Don’t take photos of staff, rooms, or other customers.
 Don’t post about specific therapists on social media.
 The privacy works both ways: the parlor doesn’t track or share your visit information either.

 Payment

-Cash in Thai baht is preferred at most places.
-ATMs are everywhere in the Sukhumvit area — use bank-branded machines inside 7-Eleven or at bank branches.
+ATMs are everywhere in the Sukhumvit area.
+Use bank-branded machines inside 7-Eleven or at bank branches.
 Avoid standalone ATMs near entertainment venues; they charge higher fees and some have been flagged for skimming.
-Withdraw enough for the session plus tip before you arrive.

 Soapy vs Nuru: Which One?